Degenerations of ideal hyperbolic triangulations: The Deformation variety

 For instance, if $M$ is the complement of a knot or link in $S^3,$ then $P$ is simply connected.
 Whence each edge is null-homotopic in $P$ but all edges may be essential in $M;$ see Figure~\ref{fig:fig8_tets} for an example.
+A proof of the following result can be found in \cite{Dun, ST}: